Skip to main content

 DRC is a comprehensive way of assessing your circuit board layout in terms of electrical and physical aspects of your design using an EDA tool

-Layout design tools such as Altium Designer, Cadence Allegro PCB Designer, and KiCad feature a built-in design rule checker.
+Layout design tools such as KiCad, Altium Designer, and Cadence Allegro PCB Designer feature a built-in design rule checker.
 You can customize the rules based on the design requirements.
 Running a DRC will only highlight the issues; it will not correct them.
 As a designer, you need to assess the violation and decide if modifications are necessary.

 5 reasons why you should run a design rule check for your PCB designs